carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 * **Approved trainees**, either paid through membership or admitted as a sponsored group*
 * **Advance notice**: find quarterly scheduling dates for events that use Carpentries infrastructure, or 30 days for fully independent events

-*To inquire about group sponsorship, contact the [instructor training team](mailto:instructor.training@carpentries.org).
+*To inquire about group sponsorship, contact the [Instructor Training Team](mailto:instructor.training@carpentries.org).

 ##### Use The Carpentries’ infrastructure